ea4k/klog/README.md

 ## Testing
 KLog includes several tests that can be seen in the tests folders.
 You can compile and execute those tests as you compile any other Qt application.
+New functionalities should include the appropriate testing before they are released.